jhu-dvrk/dvrk-readthedocs/docs/pages/references/acronyms.rst

 **LVDS** Low-voltage differential signaling (LVDS) is a signaling method used for high-speed transmission of binary data over copper.
-  This is used to communicate between the ESPM, ESSJ and controller.
+  This is used to communicate between the ESPM, ESSJ and dVRK Si controller.

 .. _davinci-generations: